 - Our Education Program makes grants to help students succeed in work and civic life by building deeper learning skills and expanding access to open educational resources.

 - Our Environment Program makes grants to protect people and places threatened by a warming planet by conserving the North American West, expanding clean energy, and addressing climate change globally.

 - Our Global Development and Population Program makes grants to expand women’s reproductive and economic choices, amplify citizen participation, and improve policymaking through evidence.

-- Our Performing Arts Program makes grants to sustain artistic expression and encourage public engagement in the arts in the San Francisco Bay Area.
+- Our Performing Arts Program makes grants to support meaningful artistic experiences for communities throughout the San Francisco Bay Area.

 - Our Effective Philanthropy Program seeks to strengthen the capacity of Hewlett Foundation grantees and philanthropy in general, to achieve their goals and benefit the common good.